 Yes.
-The writing sample is not scored, but copies are sent to MLS along with your LSAT score report.
-The writing sample provides applicants the opportunity to show the selection committee how they write an essay under exam conditions.
+The writing sample is not scored, but copies are sent to us with your LSAT score report.
+The writing sample is your the opportunity to show the selection committee how you write an essay under exam conditions.

 When do I sit the LSAT?

 We encourage you to consider sitting the LSAT at the end of the second year of your undergraduate degree.
 This allows enough time to sit the test again if you wish to improve your score.
 In the past, the JD selection committee has seen applicants substantially improve their LSAT score in the second sitting.
 Remember that your LSAT score is only one of two criteria considered in assessing your application so it's important to focus on your undergraduate studies too.